trel/irods_client_rest_cpp_beast/README.md

 ## Automated Docker Setup (short way)

-This project provides a convenient script to automate the setup and launch of the iRODS HTTP API using Docker.
-Follow the steps below to quickly set up and run the iRODS HTTP API container on your machine.
+This project provides a script to automate the setup and launch of the iRODS HTTP API using Docker.

 Run the setup script:
-`./launch.sh`
+`./launch_docker.sh`

 This script performs the following tasks: